nivlab/sciops/README.rst

 ::

-    main (current branch)         <- all of the data and analysis code mturk-reversal-learning       <- software for the reversal learning experiment (MTurk version) mturk-two-step                <- software for the two-step experiment (MTurk version) prolific-reversal-learning    <- software for the reversal learning experiment (Prolific version) prolific-two-step             <- software for the reversal learning experiment (Prolific version)
+    main (current branch)         <- all of the data and analysis code mturk-reversal-learning       <- software for the reversal learning experiment  (MTurk version) mturk-two-step                <- software for the two-step experiment           (MTurk version) prolific-reversal-learning    <- software for the reversal learning experiment  (Prolific version) prolific-two-step             <- software for the two step experiment           (Prolific version)

 The organization of the main branch (current branch) is as follows: